lhiuming/exercises-code/algs/README.md

 ## Todos

-- Finish some useful part of the mentioned algorithms, according to application examples in Chapter 6.
+- work on the Chapter 6, and implement some algorithms in the mean time in need.
 - Finish implementing all algorithms.
 - Review the skipped (and possibly interesting) exercises.